 Contributions receivable that are due within one year are reported at net realizable value.
 Contributions receivable that are expected to be collected in future years are reported at the present value of the expected future cash flows.
-The contribution receivable as of July 31, 2022 is a bequest from one estate and is expected to be paid within one year.

 Investments are reported at fair value.
 Net investment return consists of interest and dividends, realized and unrealized gains and losses, net of external and direct internal investment expenses.